thedatauser/dsnd-dashboard-project/README.md

 # Project: Data Science Dashboard

 This repository contains code for the **Data Science Dashboard** project.
+The dashboard that allows managers to monitor an employee's performance and their predicted risk of recruitment.
+The dashboard visualizes the productivity of a single employee or a team of employees.
+It also displays an employee's likelihood of recruitment, or a team of employees' average likelihood of recruitment.

 ### Installation Instructions
 1. The requirements.txt file in the project root directory contains libraries needed for this project.
 Create a virtual environment and install them.